Geraldine Fenton

-Geraldine Fenton is a Canadian ice dancer.
-With partner William McLachlan, she is a three-time Canadian national champion and three-time World medallist.
+Geraldine Marina Fenton Crispo (November 20, 1935 – February 12, 2026) was a Canadian ice dancer.
+With partner William McLachlan, she was a three-time Canadian national champion and three-time World medallist.

-Fenton retired from competition in 1959 in order to take a coaching position.
+Crispo was born on November 20, 1935, in Toronto.
+She retired from competition in 1959 in order to take a coaching position.
+Crispo died in Kitchener, Ontario on February 12, 2026, at the age of 90.